toolfun/_nets/MANDE/testnet_setup.md

 > `cathing_up: true` means still syncing
 > `false` means synced, you can create validator

 > this timestamp, as shown, means that your node is unable to start syncing.
-Add actual peers to config.toml or repalce addrbook
+Add actual peers to config.toml or repalce addrbook.json file with actual peers

 ![](https://github.com/toolfun/pics/blob/main/1970sync.jpg)